- Add a primary logo for your brand

 This is where you can get creative and showcase your nonprofit's brand!
 Your background image is a large image file that will display behind your logo.

-To upload a background image, on the left-hand side dashboard select "Page Editor."
+To upload a background image, on the left-hand side dashboard select "Organization Page."

 Your background image will look best if it’s mostly text-free (since there will be text displaying in front of it) and a strong image that’s representative of your nonprofit.
 Landscape-oriented images will work best.

 Your background image should be at least 1800 x 324